RachaelMiki1215/resume/README.md

 ---

-- Contact Info
+- Contact Info 📞
-- Professional Summary (i.e. Overview)
+- Professional Summary (i.e. Overview) 📜
-- Skills
+- Skills 🍳
-- Languages
+- Languages 👩‍💻
-- Projects
+- Projects 💼
-- Work Experience
+- Work Experience 🏢
-- Education
+- Education 🏫

+### Q&A

+---

+- Q: Why do I need a separate resume for printing and/or exporting to PDF?
+  - A: Because my current resume on my website doesn't translate to print format well yet (as of 2024/11/25).